Up to 50% Off + Additional Discounts! Call (855)644-7587

 The worst thing you can do when storing sensitive items is to put them into long term storage and forget about them.
 Make a reminder in your phone or planner to check on your book storage containers.
 If there’s damage, you’ll want to address it immediately to protect your collection.

-Self Storage Plus has storage facilities all throughout the greater Washington, DC and Baltimore, MD areas.
+Self Storage Plus has storage facilities all throughout the greater Washington, DC and Baltimore, MD areas and beyond.
 Whether you need a smaller storage unit to store books, or a large storage unit for full household storage, we have a storage unit size for you.
 Reserve a storage unit with Self Storage Plus today!
+We hope this help you to answering your question of how to store books, if not please give us a call and we will be happy to help you to answer any more questions you have!